-Accreditation will be done at Individual and Firm level.
+Accreditation will be done at the Individual and Firm levels.

-Individuals practising or intending to practise as a Managing Agent will be required to undergo a prescribed training course conducted by ASM’s training partners, Singapore Polytechnic or Real Estate & Construction Academy (RECA) or any appointed by ASM and the BCA Academy.
+Individuals practicing or intending to practice as a Managing Agent will be required to undergo a prescribed training course conducted by ASM’s training partners, Singapore Polytechnic or Real Estate & Construction Academy (RECA) or any appointed by ASM and the BCA Academy.

-The training course comprises of four modules; one module covering Legislations will be conducted by BCA Academy.
-The remaining three modules totaling 50 hours duration covering Strata Management practice, administration and building maintenance will be conducted by Singapore Polytechnic or RECA.
+The training course comprises four modules; one module covering legislation will be conducted by BCA Academy.
+The remaining three modules totaling 50 hours duration covering Strata Management practice, administration, and building maintenance will be conducted by Singapore Polytechnic or RECA.

 Copy of Specialist Certificate in Strata Property Management or Certificate in Strata Property Management

 Copy of BCAA’s certificate for Legislation for Managing Agents

 Renewal of the accredited status is subject to:

 No valid major complaints on the Accredited Strata Manager as determined by ASM’s Disciplinary Committee, and

 Fulfillment of the annual 8 hours CPD requirements.